-- 1. The first sentence of the first paragraph is replaced by the following sentence: - The Commonwealth's 1115 waiver was renewed on December 20, 2011 and extends through September 24, 2014. - 2.
-The fifth sentence of the fourth paragraph is replaced by the following sentence: - CMS has extended the prior 1115 waiver until September 24, 2014, to accommodate discussions with the Commonwealth over the requested waiver extension.
+- 1. The first sentence of the first paragraph is replaced by the following sentence: - The Commonwealth's 1115 waiver was renewed on December 20, 2011 and extends through October 17, 2014. - 2.
+The fifth sentence of the fourth paragraph is replaced by the following sentence:

+CMS has extended the prior 1115 waiver until October 17, 2014, to accommodate discussions with the Commonwealth over the requested waiver extension.
+If an agreement is not reached by October 17, a further extension is anticipated.